agileapps-dev-com/ace-lib-theme/docs/variables/colors.md

 ## Colors
-Below are the important color variables:
+Below color variables are available:
 ### 1. $theme-colors
 It is a color [map](https://sass-lang.com/documentation/values/maps).
-For every color mentioned in this map, corresponding [utility css color classes]() will be generated.
+For every color mentioned in this map, corresponding utility css color classes will be generated.

 The default map contains the below color Map:
 ```scss